-On the next snap, O’Korn’s pass goes across the middle, another of his no-touch bullet throws.
+On the next snap, O’Korn throws across the middle, another of his no-touch bullet throws.
 It hits Deontay Greenberry, bounces up and is picked off.
 O’Korn is now 12/26 for just 98 yards and 2 INTs.
-Little does he know that this pick is his last meaningful playing time at Houston.
+That pass was his last meaningful snap at UH.

-The date: October 2nd, 2014.
-The day that Tony Levine got booed into putting Greg Ward on the field at QB.
-And here at GoCoogs.com, we celebrate it as Greg Ward Day!
+That’s why we remember the date: October 2nd, 2014.
+It was the day that Tony Levine got booed into putting Greg Ward at QB.

 GW3: By The Numbers

 In the 10 games before Ward’s first start, UH scored 2 TDs or less 5 times (3 of those games were 1 TD or less).